-David Chavis, Ph.D., is Principal Associate/CEO of Community Science (formally the Association for the Study and Development of Community).
-He is internationally recognized for his work in the implementation, support, and evaluation of community initiatives, including a distinguished career award from the American Psychological Association and the Outstanding Evaluation of the Year Award by the American Evaluation Association (AEA) with Kien Lee.
-The primary topic of his work and scientific publications has been the relationship between community development and the prevention of poverty, violence, substance abuse, illness and other social problems through community capacity building.
-He has lead the evaluation of placed based comprehensive community initiatives concerning substance abuse and community development at the national and local levels for the White House Office for National Drug Control Policy, US Department of Justice, US Center for Substance Abuse Prevention, National Cancer Institute, Annie E. Casey Foundation, The Robert Wood Johnson Foundation and several other national and local foundations.
+David Chavis, Ph.D., Principal Associate/CEO, is internationally recognized for his work in the implementation, support, and evaluation of community and systems change initiatives, including a distinguished career award from the American Psychological Association and the Outstanding Evaluation of the Year Award (with Kien Lee) from the American Evaluation Association (AEA).
+The primary focus of his work has been the relationship between community development and the prevention of poverty, violence, substance abuse, and other social problems, as well as the design and implementation of community capacity building systems.
+He has led the evaluation of placed-based comprehensive community initiatives concerning substance abuse and community development at the national and local levels for the White House Office for National Drug Control Policy, US Department of Justice, US Center for Substance Abuse Prevention, National Cancer Institute, Annie E. Casey Foundation, The Robert Wood Johnson Foundation, and several other foundations, using methodologies that ranged from cross-case study to quasi experiment.
 He has also designed, managed, and implemented capacity building systems for community change initiatives.
-Before founding Community Science, David Chavis has been a community organizer, community development corporation executive director, director of large university research and public service center, and tenured university professor.
+Before founding Community Science, David Chavis was a community organizer, community development corporation executive director, director of large university research and public service center, and tenured university professor.
 He has been an officer and Board member of AEA and other nonprofit organizations.
 His current work focuses on the how to integrate innovation into the community change practices in order to have maximum impact at the appropriate scale.
 RESUME || EMAIL

 Ricardo Millett, Ph.D., Principal Associate, brings a formidable background to Community Science in providing program evaluation and strategic planning consultant services to foundations and non-profits.
 He was formerly President of The Woods Fund in Chicago, where he developed and implemented a strategic grantmaking plan for the foundation that served it well in responding to the needs of Chicago least advantaged.
 Prior to the Woods Fund Dr. Millett was Director of Program Evaluation for the W.K.
 Kellogg Foundation.
 There, he focused on building greater communication and collaboration between evaluation and program staff to maximize the use of evaluation as an integral part of programming.
 Before joining the Kellogg Foundation, Dr. Millett served as senior vice president of planning and resource management for the United Way of Massachusetts Bay in Boston.
 There, he was responsible for planning, allocation, and distribution of organizational resources to meet the needs of greater Boston.
 RESUME || EMAIL